wied2000/Getting-and-Cleaning-Data-Course-Project/README.md

 - create new column for variable body_gravity
 - create new column for variable acc_gyro
 - create new column for variable jerk
-- create new column for variable Mag
+- create new column for variable mag
 - create new column for variable dir
 - create new column for variable stat